Sydney-Informatics-Hub/intro-git/notebooks/03_create.md

 Git keeps all of its files in the `.git` directory.
-To recover from this little mistake, Alice can just remove the `.git` folder in the moons subdirectory by running the following command from inside the `planets` directory:
+To recover from this little mistake, Alice can just remove the `.git` folder in the moons subdirectory by running the following command from inside the `mean` directory:

 ```sh
 rm -rf moons/.git